 negative fundamentals.
 Unfortunately, for Americans, US interest rates

-will rise not only for future inflationary worries, but also due to a
+may rise not only for future inflationary worries, but also due to a

 lower US dollar.
 Our US Dollar Index Fair Value

-re-election of President Bush.
-To forestall or minimize this danger, it
+reserve currency.
+To minimize this danger, it

 outright intervention from the US Treasury in the currency markets may